 “I can understand that.
 When I was in college I’d buy a used textbook because they were much less expensive.
 First I would always check each one to make sure it wasn’t all marked up.

 “Well, go ahead and study for your World Geography midterm.
 I might interrupt a few times about something on our trip or something I think about that you should discuss with the counselor.”

 “Okay.
 Thanks.”
 I hoped I’d still remember her name when we got to Davis High.
 Whatever.

 The WorldGeo textbook had 460 pages.
 I scrolled to the end of the Kindle version.
 It had 510 pages.
 The difference was 50 pages added to the end as an interactive study guide.
 I’d have to be connected to the internet to use the interactive, so that’s something I could try out tonight.
 I could read the guide without being on the internet.

 I thought of two questions to ask Mom.

 “Who bought our house?”

 “A young family with two grammar school age boys.
 Why did you ask?”

 “Just wondering.
 Also, I absolutely have to be back for my sixth period Biology class.
-We’re doing experiments that I can’t make up and that would ding my grade.
+We’re doing experiments that I can’t make up and that would my grade will depend on completing those experiments.
 Mrs. Weil also said the results and techniques we use will be covered on our midterm.”

 “What time is your class?”